jqno/equalsverifier/README.md

   Integration tests that cover non-standard situations that EqualsVerifier supports
 * `nl.jqno.equalsverifier.integration.inheritance`
   Integration tests that cover inheritance in equality relations
+* `nl.jqno.equalsverifier.integration.operational`
+  Integration tests that cover issues that don't pertain to equals or hashCode themselves, but to EqualsVerifier's operation
 * `nl.jqno.equalsverifier.testhelpers`
   Utility classes for use in tests
 * `nl.jqno.equalsverifier.testhelpers.annotations`